 - Will you require air conditioning?
 Remember our point about a suitable operating environment.

-- Your server will need to be on 24x7x365 – which means it will consume electricity.
+- How much does it cost to run a server?
+Your server will need to be on 24x7x365 – which means it will consume electricity.
 A conservative guess would be 5-8 kWh per day for an average small server.
+We regularly calculate TCO/power budgets for our customer systems (for budgeting, or climate impact, etc)

 Purchasing the server is just one part of the puzzle; you also need to consider its ongoing operation, maintenance and health.